cybozu-go/meows/docs/design.md

 custom label value to `runs-on`.
 This is useful when you want to use multiple types of runners, for example, `highmem`and `highcpu`.

-github-actions-controller sets the namespaced name of a `RunnerPool` as a custom label.
+meows sets the namespaced name of a `RunnerPool` as a custom label.

 ### How self-hosted runners are created and runs jobs